Bandwidth-Samples/messaging-send-receive-sms-ruby/README.md

 # Callback URLs

-For a detailed introduction to Bandwidth Callbacks see https://dev.bandwidth.com/guides/callbacks/callbacks.html
+For a detailed introduction to Bandwidth Messaging Callbacks see https://dev.bandwidth.com/docs/messaging/webhooks

 Below are the callback paths:
-* `/callbacks/outbound/messaging` For Sending Text Messages
 * `/callbacks/outbound/messaging/status` For Outbound Status Callbacks
 * `/callbacks/inbound/messaging` For Inbound Message Callbacks